4 Great Electronic Drum Sets for Kids and Beginners

 3. Alesis DM Lite Kit with Light-Up LED Pads: A Very Cool Set

-I'm including this kit to show how much variety, in both price and features, there is when it comes to electronic drum kits.
+I'm including this kit to show how much variety, in both price and features, there is when it comes to electronic drum kits for beginners.
 You can easily spend $3,000 on an electronic drum set, but for players just getting started, or younger players who don't need a pro kit, there are excellent sets out there.

 I really like for older kids, both because it looks cool and it offers some great features.
 Unlike the tabletop model above, this kit is mounted on a 4-post rack, which creates a much more realistic drum-kit-like experience.
 It has an impressive number of pre-loaded drum sounds -- 200 -- and a helpful drum coach feature that might eliminate the need to drop extra cash on a teacher. this Alessis set